-FTP\ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT /PACE product that is logically distinct from other communication channels and provides assured product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP\ITC.1.1 The TSF shall provide a communication channel between itself and another trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.

-FTP\ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted
+FTP\ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted channel.